imzqqq/chat/website/spec/content/_index.md

 -   Managing user accounts (registration, login, logout)
--   Use of 3rd Party IDs (3PIDs) such as email addresses, phone numbers, Facebook accounts to authenticate, identify and discover users on Chat.
+-   Use of 3rd Party IDs (3PIDs) such as email addresses, phone numbers, Facebook accounts to authenticate, identify and discover users on Matrix.
 -   Trusted federation of identity servers for:
     -   Publishing user public keys for PKI
-    -   Mapping of 3PIDs to Chat IDs
+    -   Mapping of 3PIDs to Matrix IDs

-The end goal of Chat is to be a ubiquitous messaging layer for synchronising arbitrary data between sets of people, devices and services - be that for instant messages, VoIP call setups, or any other objects that need to be reliably and persistently pushed from A to B in
+The end goal of Matrix is to be a ubiquitous messaging layer for synchronising arbitrary data between sets of people, devices and services - be that for instant messages, VoIP call setups, or any other objects that need to be reliably and persistently pushed from A to B in